 There is a category of general nouns which are used in this way which has been referred to by a number of names: General nouns (Halliday and Hasan, 1976); anaphoric nouns (Francis, 1986); Catch-all nouns; Carrier nouns (Ivanic, 1991); and shell nouns (Schmid, 2000).
 Anaphoric nouns implies that they are only used anaphorically, which is not the case (although the vast majority probably are anaphoric).
 Shell nouns now seems to be the preferred usage.
 The following two examples show how shell nouns are used in texts, both anaphorically (backward pointing) and cataphorically (forward pointing)

 The following example is from an article entitled "Did prehistoric women hunt?
-New research suggests so" by Annemieke Milks, published in The Conversation and you can read the full article here.
+New research suggests so" by Annemieke Milks, published in The Conversation where you can read the full article about prehistoric women hunters.
 It is an example of anaphoric (backward pointing) reference.

 The article has more examples of shell noun use, so click on the link above to see how they are used in this text.
 You can find: "The research", "the same period", "This idea", "This finding", "This model".

-The next example is from an article entitled "Greenland is melting: we need to worry about what’s happening on the largest island in the world" by Jonathan Bamber, published in The Conversation and you can read the full article here.
+The next example is from an article entitled "Greenland is melting: we need to worry about what’s happening on the largest island in the world" by Jonathan Bamber, published in The Conversation where you can read the full article Greenland's melting ice.
 It is an example of cataphoric (forward pointing) reference.